 Choosing and planting a healthy tree for your yard begins with careful planning.
-After a little research and a thoughtful layout plan, you can produce a landscape that will not only be attractive, but cool your home in summer, tame the winter winds, and provide shelter for birds and mammals.
+After a little research and a thoughtful layout plan, you can produce a landscape that’s not only attractive, but will cool your home in summer, tame the winter winds, and provide shelter for birds and mammals …

 Consider the following before purchasing a tree: